raghavbadri06-gif/Heelspur/readme.md

 - **Model 3:** ConvNeXt-Tiny + CBAM + Global Gate
 - **Model 4:** ConvNeXt-Tiny + CBAM + Global Gate+ PSO(10 particles, 10 Iterations)
 - **Model 5:** SCA-Net (Proposed) ( ConvNeXt-Tiny + CBAM + Global Gate+ PSO(10 particles, 20 Iterations))
-- A progressive Ablation was performed by analysing this study on ConvNeXt tiny baselines and ConvNeXt tiny integrated with CBAM + Globa Gate
+- A progressive Ablation was performed by analysing this study on ConvNeXt tiny baselines and ConvNeXt tiny integrated with CBAM + Global Gate
 - ** To further evaluate the achieved performance metrics of SCA-Net the results are compared with Bayesian (with TPE) optimisation **

 The data used in this study were acquired from an open-source repository known as Kaggle, https://www.kaggle.com/datasets/osamahtaher/heel-dataset